In-person event: El Prado Hotel, Palo Alto

 Holders of the NIRI IRC® credential can earn up to 4 professional development units (PDUs) per day.
 IRC-credentialed speakers may also earn PDUs.
 More information is available at www.niri.org/certification.

-With the help of CFOs, heads of IR and investors, we will discuss the biggest issues impacting public companies and their relationship with shareholders.
-All times are in PST (Pacific Standard Time)
+With the help of senior IR professionals and investors, we discussed the biggest issues impacting public companies and their relationship with shareholders.
+All times are in PT (Pacific Time)

 Registration, refreshments and networking